sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

 3. Upload a document PDF file.

-4. Enter the list of fields to be extracted from the uploaded file (`documentNumber,taxId,purchaseOrder,shippingAmount,subTotalAmount,vendorAddress,vendorName,totalAmount,currencyCode`, for example), a client id or a list of client ids (`c_00`, for example), and the document type (`invoice`, for example).
+4. Enter the list of fields to be extracted from the uploaded file (`documentNumber,taxId,purchaseOrder,shippingAmount,subTotalAmount,vendorAddress,vendorName,totalAmount,currencyCode`, for example), a client id or multiple client ids (`c_00`, for example), and the document type (`invoice`, for example).

 5. Click **Execute**.